 Alcohol consumption is another variable that has inherent bias.
 Here, there are 3522 non-drinkers (about 40%), compared to 5241 drinkers.
 Though the imbalance appears to be mild, this variable does not show the extent of alcohol consumption.
 As such, a model made from this data won’t distinguish between light drinkers and heavy drinkers and would assume that the effects of any alcohol consumption are the same regardless of the amount of alcohol consumed.

-Finallly, the income variable contains inherent bias.
+Finally, the income variable contains inherent bias.
 Though a histogram suggests balance, preprocessing shows that only 967 (11%) have an income of less than 50 thousand a year.
-Note that the global per capita income was over $23,000 a year in 2022 {source}, which suggests that the dataset vastly overrepresents wealthy individuals and doesn’t represent the global population well.
+Note that the global per capita income was over $23,000 a year in 2022 {World Inequality Report}, which suggests that the dataset vastly overrepresents wealthy individuals and doesn’t represent the global population well.

 V: Conclusion:

 Artificial Intelligence is a powerful tool, when used correctly.
 However, as an analytical researcher, one must be aware of the inherent biases of the datasets that one uses.
 In this paper, the bias of the displayed dataset has been demonstrated.
 If one only needs to adjust for imbalance within variables, using statistical weights to represent the minority class more is ideal.
 However, due to the inherent flaws within some of the variables, it is not recommended to use this dataset for biostatistical analysis.
 In AI research, there is a concept called “AI-decay”.
-When an AI model is trained on AI-generated synthetic data, it runs the risk of losing predictive ability{source}.
+When an AI model is trained on AI-generated synthetic data, it runs the risk of losing predictive ability{Stock}.
 When that AI model is continuously trained on synthetic data, then the model becomes less effective over time.
 The solution is to use AI models only sparingly and to make sure that the model also has access to organic data.
 In the end, data science, including AI-generated content, is intended to produce results or the betterment of humanity, and data scientists must examine the datasets carefully to uphold their duties to stakeholders and the public.

 Sources: